Culture

 Why does why sunrise sets feel different matter in EDM culture?

-Why sunrise sets feel different is part of EDM culture because rest spaces and sunrise sets taught festivals that intensity needs contrast.
+Why sunrise sets feel different matters in EDM culture because rest spaces and sunrise sets taught festivals that intensity needs contrast.
 The useful question is what the habit solves: care, safety, memory, identity, discovery, rest, or the pleasure of being strange together in public.

 Is this about history or festival advice?